UMANG13-coder/Neoapps.ai-Documentation/docs/GettingStarted.md

 ---
-id: getting-started
+id: GettingStarted
-title: Getting Started with Your NeoApps.AI
-sidebar_position: 2
+title: GettingStarted
 ---

 # Getting Started with Your NeoApps.AI

-Welcome to the first steps of using the NeoApps.AI!
+- Welcome to the first steps of using the NeoApps.AI!
 This guide will walk you through signing up, navigating the interface, starting a new project, and adding your first components.

 ## Sign Up and Log In